ordy/ordbox/README.md

 ## Ordbox

-My static site with a personal set of javascript data structures,fonctions and ES2015 features commonly used in web development.
+My static site with a personal set of javascript data structures, functions and ES2015 features commonly used in web development.

 The repository is deployed with netlify on [ordbox.netlify.app](https://ordbox.netlify.app/)